-Most ricotta pancake recipes you'll find have you separate the eggs and whip the whites, folding them into the batter at the end.
-We did the same, and when we ran our finger around the edge of the bowl and licked off the batter (come on, you do that, too), it almost bubbled in our mouth, it was so airy.
+Most ricotta pancake recipes have you separate the eggs and whip the whites, folding them into the batter at the end.
+I did the same, and when I ran my finger around the edge of the bowl and licked off the batter (come on, you do that, too), it almost bubbled in my mouth.
+It was so airy.

 The ricotta keeps the finished pancakes really moist.
-We also added a little vanilla for flavor, although you could add a teaspoon or two of lemon juice and some zest instead — especially if you don't have lemon curd.
-Somehow lemon and ricotta seem to be paired together often, but a drizzle of honey or a handful of berries would be great, too.
+I also added a little vanilla for flavor, although you could add a teaspoon or two of lemon juice and some zest instead — lemon and ricotta seem to be paired together often!
+A drizzle of honey or a handful of berries would be great, too.

 Fluffy Ricotta Pancakes

 Makes8 to 10 pancakes

 milk (not nonfat)